gtangelo/flockr-backend/assumptions.md

 ### channel_invite
 - When a user is invited to a channel, he/she assumes **member** permissions in the channel.
 - **Members** can invite other members to channel without being the owner of the channel.
+- **User** is not allowed to invite him/herself to channel, in which case an AccessError will be presented
+- **User** is not allowed to invite the same user more than once, in which case an AccessError will be presented
+- When a member invites a flockr owner to channel, the flockr owner automatically assumes the position of owner in the channel too

 ### channel_messages
 - If no messages have been made in a channel, both the `start` and `end` value will be **-1** (to differentiate between 0 and 1 message since start is the first index of the message).